Last night I made my first vision board!

 Don’t be wasteful

-As a person who is trying to be eco-friendly in all areas of her life, I had to apply it to my vision board.
-Being environmentally friendly can be challenging for me sometimes because I like to physically handle what I am creating.
+I am trying to be eco-friendly in all areas of my life, so I had to apply that aspiration to my vision board.
+Being environmentally friendly when creating can be challenging for me because I like to physically handle what I am creating.
 Many vision board creators have started using online platforms like Canva to save paper and allow more room for creativity.
 However, they still typically print them out so it still uses a good amount of paper and ink.

 My environmental-ish (I say ish because it’s not perfect) solution was to use items I already had in the house and re-purpose them for my board.
 For all of the images and color on my vision board, I used old National Geographic magazines.
 Their vibrant images translated my written goals into pictures.
 I was also able to cut out quotes and certain words that helped give it some more substance.
 I then created a little collage to symbolize my goals for September and glued it all down in my bullet journal.